Traditional foods in Italy to whet your appetite on your ultimate Italy vacation

 17. SEA URCHINS

 Ricci di mare are food delicacy in Italy and beyond.
-Sea urchins are eaten in Italy from Naples to Sicily.
+Sea urchins are Sea urchins are eaten in Italy from Naples to Sicily.
 In Italy, sea urchins are consumed fresh and raw scooped out of the shells with squeezed lemon juice or with pasta (pasta ai ricci di mare).
 If you are after sampling seafood delicacy and some of the Italian best food on your trip to Italy, then sea urchins should be on your list of Italian foods to try.

 Crispy bruschetta is a famous Italian appetizer referring to grilled bread traditionally scrubbed with garlic and garnished with olive oil and salt.
 Sometimes it comes topped with cheese, tomatoes, prosciutto, various salami, and various vegetables.
 The most popular Italian bruschetta comes with tomatoes and fresh basil.
 Bruschetta originates from ancient Rome and today you can enjoy it through Italy.
 Bruschette are popular finger foods in Italy.